| | | | | | | | | |

 • Onion boasts the umami of these Japanese potstickers.

-• Mushrooms add to the savory, umami nature of these vegan dumplings.
+• Mushrooms add to the savoury, umami nature of these vegan dumplings.
 If you’re not a fan of mushrooms, read on below to discover some substitutes.

-• Garlic cloves are a must for the creamy, subtly sweet flavor they bring to the filling.
+• Garlic cloves are a must for the creamy, subtly sweet flavour they bring to the filling.
 I couldn’t be without them!

 • Ginger adds a gentle heat to the dish.